-Examples of improprieties include, but are not limited to, the following:
+Examples of fraud, improprieties, and irregularities include, but are not limited to, the following:

 - Inappropriate use of computer systems, including hacking and software piracy;

-- False claims by students, employees, vendors, or others associated with Purchase College or SUNY; and
+- False claims by students, employees, vendors, or others associated with Purchase College or SUNY

 Any Employee and/or individual who lawfully reports suspected fraud, waste, or abuse shall not suffer discharge, demotion, suspension, threats, harassment, discrimination, or other forms of retaliation for making such reports.

 An individual may discuss concerns directly with a supervisor.
-However, if the individual is not comfortable speaking with the supervisor or the supervisor is not available; the individual may report the concern using the Purchase College fraud hotline or secure e-mail address.
+However, if the individual is not comfortable speaking with the supervisor or the supervisor is not available, the individual may report the concern to the Internal Control Officer or by using the Purchase College fraud hotline or secure e-mail address.